djay/geventechodemo/readme.rst

 Parallel Python, pprocess, pysage, pypes, diesel, Chiral, tornado

-Essentially what they do is run everything in a single thread but instead work with the operating system to switch with of your code is worked on
+Essentially what they do is run everything in a single thread but instead work with the operating system to switch which of your code is worked on.
+If there if gets to an operation that is going to block such as a read, write or sleep, the switching will take place.
+If no blocking takes place then there will be no switching between code, unlike threads.

 Overhead